 These degrees include: business, marketing, psychology, maths, economics, sciences, history, and sociology.
 But once you have a degree, you have to establish what area you’d like to go into.
 Otherwise, your job hunt will be spread too thin and could become unproductive.
 You may want to go into market research, academic research, or scientific research.
 But, to get into these industries you need to know where you’re heading, so you can commit yourself to becoming a desirable candidate.

 The right work experience, postgraduate degrees, or apprenticeships will help persuade employers to hire you for their research roles.
-More importantly, these kind of practical experiences will help you establish whether you think you’ll be an effective researcher in the professional world.
+More importantly, this kind of practical experiences will help you establish whether you think you’ll be an effective researcher in the professional world.

 So, if you’re still wondering how to get started in your research career, create an account with us and get in touch with a Consultant.
 They can help you map out a journey that’s right for you.